Formation of the Leongatha Cycling Club

-The earthworks were done by the Shire outdoor staff, and the site required a lot compacting to stabilise before the concrete slabs could be laid.
+The earthworks were done by the Shire outdoor staff, with the site required a lot compacting to stabilise before the concrete slabs could be laid.
 Under each slab on the banking, Club members had the unenviable job of hand digging five large foundation holes.
-A Dandenong concreter won the contract to provide and lay the concrete track.
+A Dandenong concreter won the contract to lay the concrete track.
 All went well, except for two concrete panels that were rejected by Keith Godridge as being not up to specification and were re-poured.

 It was the responsibility of Geoff Coulter as the Shire project engineer for supervising the works and setting out the exacting tolerances for the duck-board levels around the base of the track.
 The aim was to keep the track as level as possible but still allow drainage to the pits.
 He was very pleased on completion that when the track was survey checked, the pole line measurement was within the allowable tolerances for a 400m track.
 This enabled the Club to run Championship events.